datacarpentry/semester-biology/materials/dplyr.md

 ### Basic `dplyr`

+* Modern data manipulation library for R
 * Does a lot of the same things we've learned to do in SQL.

+> * Start a new project (modeling good practice)

 ```
 surveys <- read.csv("surveys.csv")